anonresearchsub/anonresearchsub.github.io/docs/relationshipsdecompositions.md

 ...
 ```

-For both the static and class-name relationships, the `Graph.csv` file contains the un-normalized weights and the `GraphNormalized.csv` file contains the normalized weights between elements.
+For both the static and name relationships, the `*ClassNameGraph.csv` and `*StaticGraph.csv` files contain the un-normalized weights and the `*GraphNormalized.csv` file contains the normalized weights between elements.
-Additionally, the `CombinedWeightedGraph.csv` file contains the combined relationship graph from the static and class-name normalized graphs.
+Additionally, the `*CombinedWeightedGraph.csv` file contains the combined relationship graph from the static and class-name normalized graphs.

 Each CSV contains 3 columns: application element A, application element B, and the edge weight between elements A and B.